markus-hinsche/weakly-supervised-semseg/report.md

 We don't use any pixel-level (N1) labels.
 We use the `WeakCrossEntropy` loss to train it.

-Task (iii): We first train the fully-supervised on N1.
+Task (iii): We first train fully-supervised on N1.
 We take the resulting network and continue training it weakly supervised (with tile-level class labels using `WeakCrossEntropy`)
-We use the following training schedule:
+In detail, we use the following training schedule:
 * We train fully-supervised for a cycle length of 20 epochs.
 * We train weakly-supervised for a cycle length of one epoch, and the fully-supervised for a cycle length of one epoch.
 * We repeat the previous step 4 more times.